-Guy Philippe Official Charges Released By United States
+Guy Philippe’s Official Charges Released By United States

 According to the United States Attorney’s Office (USAO) — Southern District of Florida — Guy Philippe has been wanted by the U.S. since 2005.
 That’s actually the time when Philippe was indicted on multiple charges of drug-related offenses on U.S. soil.

-Well, on January 6, the following individuals and agencies came together in the official public release of Guy’s charges:
+On January 6, the following individuals and agencies came together in the official public release of Guy’s charges:

 - Wifredo A. Ferrer, United States Attorney for the Southern District of Florida